First-Timer’s Guide to Crested Butte: The Extremes

 Phoenix Bowl/Staircase

 Fortunately, the first place you can see the bottom is a chute called Dead Bob’s.
-Don’t let the name fool you, it’s one of the easier lines down in this zone even if it is pretty steep.
+Don’t let the name fool you, it’s one of the easier lines down in this zone, even if it is pretty steep.
 Traversing a little further will put you onto Staircase proper.
-This line is a little more open, but there’s some fun rocks to jump off of as you pick your way down.
+This line is a little more open, but there are some fun rocks to jump off of as you pick your way down.

 These are the two lines you want (unless you know you don’t want them).
 Everything else in this zone will require you to put an amount of air between your skis and the snow that most normal people don’t feel comfortable with.